 LCD And PWM Controller Instructions

-These instructions are valid for both the Constant Current PWM (for cars) and the 100 Amp Commercial PWM (with minor exceptions).
+These instructions are valid for both the Constant Current PWM (for cars)and the 100 Amp Commercial PWM.
 Before diving into an installation and operation of your PWM, it is advisable to find out what a PWM is and how it does it's job.
 There is a simple article on the site that will walk you through the basics of a PWM, and clear up the terms that are used in conjunction with it...
 Including what "PWM" actually means.
 You can find it here: What Is A PWM?

-The LCD display only needs to be connected to the Cat5 cable coming out of the PWM.
+The LCD display connects to the PWM with a Cat5 cable.
 Plug the Cat5 cable into the receptacle in the Display.
 It gets its power through this cable.
-You can then secure the back of the display with the 4 screws provided.

-While you are initially setting up your HHO system, it is handy to have the display near your system so you can easily monitor your system when you first start it up.
-Later, when you have everything working properly, you will want to run the Cat5 cable into your passenger compartment and permanently mount the display where you can see it.
-Note: to disconnect the Cat5 cable from the Controller's terminal, carefully insert a small screwdriver underneath the cable and press up to disengage the locking tab on the connector.
+While you are initially setting up your HHO system, it is handy to have the display near your pwm so you can easily monitor what's happening when you are first setting things up.
+Later, when you have everything working properly, you can run the Cat5 cable into your passenger compartment and permanently mount the display where you can see it.

-The White and Green wires get extended to your cell or cells.
-The white wire is the positive lead that goes to your cell.
-The green wire is the negative lead to your cell.
-However, don't confuse these with regular power and ground.
+The HHO+ and HHO- terminals get extended to your cell or cells.
+Don't confuse these with regular power and ground.
 Once they come out of the PWM they must not be allowed to connect to other power and ground circuits in your vehicle.
 They must only connect to the terminals of your HHO dry cell.

 We use 10 gauge cable for these high current wires for nearly all installations.
 But if you anticipate long cable runs or higher amperages, then you should use this chart to calculate the wire gauge you should use.

-Multi-stack cells: A stack is defined as 2 hot plates (plates that are connected to the PWM's output white and green wires), with 5 neutral plates between them.
+Multi-stack cells: A stack is defined as 2 hot plates (plates that have connection tabs), with 5 neutral plates between them.
 A 2-stack cell, or Double Stack Cell can be thought of as 2 adjacent cells.
 The center hot plate is common to both "cells" on either side of it.
-It can be either positive (connected to the white PWM output wire), or negative (connected to the green PWM output wire).
+It can be either positive (HHO+), or negative (HHO-).
 The other PWM output wire is split to connect to the outside 2 hot plates.
+This is the connection method for a 12 volt electrical system.
+If you have a 24 volt electrical system then you would not use the center terminal on the cell at all.
+You would instead connect HHO+ and HHO- to the 2 outside terminals.
+This will give you 11 neutral plates.
+See the diagram below and also the diagram in the section on 24 volt systems (further down the page).

 For our 6" and 7" cells, you should not run more than 15 amps per cell, or per stack.
 See below for a description of multi-stack cells.
 Our 12" cells can run higher amperages, but are usually not run at over 40 amps and often even less for best efficiency.
 This information is for understanding PWM installation only.
 But note that most people use more amperage than they need for best fuels mileage gains.
 Please see How Much HHO Should I Use? for more information.

 Once all the wiring is connected, you may turn on your ignition and turn on the switch on the PWM.
-If your installation was successful you will see the display light up and start telling you information about the electrical environment.
+If your installation was successful you will see the display light up and start telling you information about the electrical environment and the operation of your cell.

 The controller for the system is built into the display module.
 It is the controller that actually adjusts the current and monitors the activity of the PWM.
 While the system is running, it provides information to the user as to volts, current, frequency, duty cycle and if any errors are present, will display them.